zooniverse/front-end-monorepo/docs/PULL_REQUEST_TEMPLATE.md

 - [ ] Tests are passing locally and on Github.
 - [ ] Documentation is up to date.
 Changelog has been updated if appropriate.
 - [ ] You can `yarn panic && yarn bootstrap` or `docker-compose up --build` and FEM works as expected.
-- [ ] FEM works in all major desktop browsers: Firefox, Chrome, Edge, Safari.
+- [ ] FEM works in all major desktop browsers: Firefox, Chrome, Edge, Safari (Use Browserstack account as needed).
 - [ ] FEM works in a mobile browser.

 ## General UX